jackykwe/nihongo/typst/GA-grammar-mega-summary.typ

 === Verbs
 See @tbl:verb-classification for a summary of the three categories.
 In a nutshell, る-verbs is the class of _almost all_ #underline[-iru/-eru] verbs; all other verbs are う-verbs.
-Exception verbs are する and 来る. \textorange{Mnemonic: Group I is the most superior; 五段 is superior to 一段; う comes before る in the 平仮名 alphabet chart.}
+Exception verbs are する and 来る. #textorange[Mnemonic: Group I is the most superior; 五段 is superior to 一段; う comes before る in the 平仮名 alphabet chart.]

 % Help: \SetCell[r=2,c=2]{c,m} \<content\>, \cmidrule[l]{3-4}
 % Help: colspec: X[ratio, horizontal alignment] columns grow to fit width=\linewidth